nus-cs2113-AY2223S2/ip/docs/README.md

 ### `find` - find relevant task

-this command finds and shows the tasks that contain the given keyword
+This command finds and shows the tasks that contain the given keyword.

 - format: **find** [keyword]